-The MCR is the higher of the absolute floor (£3,187k) and the combined MCR.
+The MCR is the higher of the absolute floor (£3,338k) and the combined MCR.

 The combined MCR is based on the linear MCR, subject to a cap (45% of the SCR) and floor (25% of the SCR).
-The Linear MCR is a simplistic calculation based on factors applied to net written premiums and net best estimate of TPs, analysed by class of business.
+The Linear MCR is a simplistic calculation based on factors applied to net written premiums and net best estimate of technical provisions, analysed by class of business.

-A copy of the quantitative reporting templates 'S.25.01 - Solvency Capital Requirement' and 'S.28.01 - Minimum Capital Requirement' are reproduced in appendices 7 and 8 respectively.
+A copy of the QRT 'S.25.01 - Solvency Capital Requirement' and 'S.28.01 - Minimum Capital Requirement' are reproduced in appendices 7 and 8 respectively.

-As at 31 December 2019 the SCR for the Company was £15,976k, and the MCR was £3,994k.
+As at 31 December 2020 the SCR for the Company was £15,394k, and the MCR was £3,848k.
 Both amounts are still subject to supervisory assessment.